 - Rock a Clean Feature - As with ponds, rocks and other surfaces in your pondless waterfall will likely become a home for string algae and other debris buildups.
 Using AlgaeOff or Oxy-Lift Defense is an effective way to clean up your feature.
 These fast-acting solutions use the power of oxygen to lift and wash away debris.
 For best results, turn your pump off.
 This will allow the powder to get into all the nooks and crannies.
 Restart your pump after the product has time to work.

-- Change it Up - From time to time, a partial water change may be needed to help your feature get back on track.
+- Change It Up - From time to time, a partial water change may be needed to help your feature get back on track.
 Changing your water will quickly remove any excess nutrients or debris and give your pond a fresh start.
 Just remember to add your beneficial bacteria after you refill to keep it looking clean.

 - Keep the Water Flowing - With a hidden basin, you may not be able to see how much water is actually in your feature.
 Since your pump needs a constant supply of water, you will likely be looking for a replacement pump if your reservoir dries up.
-To keep your feature functioning properly, occasionally check the water level or install an auto fill valve.
-Simply connect this kit to any garden hose or ½" irrigation line and it will replace any water lost to splashing or evaporation.
+To keep your feature functioning properly, occasionally check the water level or install an Auto Fill Valve.
+Simply connect this kit to any garden hose or 1/2" irrigation line and it will replace any water lost to splashing or evaporation.

-- Inspect your Gadgets - Periodically, take time to check your feature's pump, tubing, and connectors to ensure that they are sound and functioning correctly.
+- Inspect Your Gadgets - Periodically, take time to check your feature's pump, tubing, and connectors to ensure that they are sound and functioning correctly.
 If cold weather is approaching, double-check your pump manual for winterization recommendations.